ronhugiDev/Data-Science-Final-Project/README.md

-# Data Science Project | The influence of Donald J Trump through tweeter on the opinion of the american public in the years
+# Data Science Project | The influence of Donald J Trump through tweeter on public opinion in the years 2009-2021

 ## Phase 1 - Project introduction

 **Submitted by:**

-* Einav Pincu
+* Matan Roginsky
-* Idan Buller
+* Ron Hugi

 ABOUT